Top 6 health benefits of pumpkin seeds

 What are pumpkin seeds?

-Pumpkin seeds are edible, flat, oval-shaped green seeds.
-When removed from the flesh of a pumpkin, they can be rinsed and roasted, either plain or with other flavours such as oils and spices, to create a delicious, crunchy snack.
+Pumpkin seeds are edible, flat, oval-shaped seeds found at the centre of the pumpkin fruit.
+When removed from the flesh, they can be rinsed and roasted, either plain or with other flavours such as herbs and spices to create a delicious, crunchy snack.

 Nutritional benefits of pumpkin seeds